underscoreio/shapeless-guide/src/pages/ops/init-last.md

 }
 ```

-We can make a few interesting observations
+We can make a couple of interesting observations
 about this implementation.
 First, we can typically implement ops type classes
-with a small number of instances
+with a small number of instances (just two in this case).
-(two in the case of `Last` and `Init`).
-All of the instances are generally packaged
+We can therefore package *all* of the required instances
 in the companion object of the type class,
 allowing us to call the corresponding extension methods
-without additional imports:
+without any imports from `shapeless.ops`:

 ```tut:book:silent
 import shapeless._